-Teenage girl is suspected shooter in Nashville elementary school attack
+Woman, 28, is suspected shooter in Nashville elementary school attack

-Teenage girl is suspected shooter in Nashville elementary school attack that killed six
+Woman, 28, is suspected shooter in Nashville elementary school attack that killed six

+‘We do not know who she is at this juncture, we are trying to identify her,’ police spokesperson says

-The suspect in the Nashville school shooting is a woman thought to be in her teens, police have said.
+The suspect in the Nashville school shooting is a 28-year-old woman from the city, police have said.

-She reportedly used two assault-type rifles and a handgun.
+She is said to have used two assault-type rifles and a handgun.
 The suspect, who died after being engaged by police, is yet to be identified.

 Three adults and three children were killed in the shooting.